Bill (law): United Kingdom

-In the United Kingdom, for a new law to be made it starts off as a bill and has to go through the seven stages of the legislative process: first reading, second reading, committee stage, report stage, third reading, opposite house, and then royal assent.
-A bill is introduced by a Member of Parliament (MP) in the House of Commons or by a member of the House Of Lords.
+In the United Kingdom, a proposed new law starts off as a bill that goes through seven stages of the legislative process: first reading, second reading, committee stage, report stage, third reading, opposite house, and royal assent.
+A bill is introduced by a member of Parliament (MP) in the House of Commons or by a member of the House of Lords.

 There will be a first reading of the bill, in which the proposition in the bill is read out, but there is minimal discussion and no voting.

-After this there is a second reading of the bill, in which the bill is presented in more detail and it is discussed between the MPs or Lords.
+A second reading of the bill follows, in which the bill is presented in more detail and it is discussed between the MPs or Lords.

 The third stage is the committee stage, in which a committee is gathered.
 This may include MPs, Lords, professionals and experts in the field, and other people who the bill may affect.
 The purpose of this stage is to go into more detail on the bill and gather expert opinions on it (e.g. teachers may be present in a committee about a bill that would affect the education system) and amendments may be brought.

 After this is the report stage, in which the entire house reviews any and all changes made to the bill since its conception and may bring further amendments.

 The fifth stage is the third reading of the bill, in which the full bill is read out in the house along with all amendments and is given final approval by the House.

 The next stage is where the bill is handed over to the opposite house for approval.
 (If it started in the House of Commons it will be handed to the House of Lords and vice versa.)
-Here the bill will go through the exact same process as before, with amendments able to be brought.
-If amendments are brought the bill will again be handed to the opposite house, going through the same process, which repeats until both houses arrive at an agreement on the bill.
-(In the rare circumstance that the two houses cannot agree, the House of Commons has the final say as it is an elected body, whereas the House Of Lords is not).
+Here the bill will go through the same process as before, with amendments able to be brought.
+If amendments are brought, the bill will again be handed to the opposite house, going through the same process, which repeats until both houses arrive at an agreement on the bill.
+(In the rare circumstance that the two houses cannot agree, the House of Commons has the final say since it is an elected body, whereas the House of Lords is not).

-Once the bill is finalized, it will move to the final stage, royal assent, when the monarch signs or otherwise signifies approval for the bill to become law.
+Once the bill is finalised, it will move to the final stage, royal assent, when the monarch signs or otherwise signifies approval for the bill to become law.
 Theoretically, the monarch could refuse assent to a bill, but no monarch has done so since Queen Anne in 1708, and the royal veto has fallen into disuse.
 Once the assent is granted, the law comes into effect at the date and time specified within the act; if this is not specified within the act, it comes into effect at midnight on the same day it is granted royal assent.